Mario Pagliaro is Research Director

 research Group working in a

-solar energy, green chemistry, the bioeconomy, research policy and
+nanochemistry, solar energy, green chemistry, and the bioeconomy.

-open science.
-In 2021 "due to outstanding achievements as a
+In 2021 "due to outstanding achievements as a researcher" he was

-Academia Europaea.
-In 2014, in recognition of his
+member of the Academia Europaea.
+In 2014, in recognition of

 designated